-2. Why is the Plan changing to a Target Benefit Plan Model?
+2. Why is the Plan changing to a Target Benefit Plan regulatory framework?

 The Target Benefit Plan concept was initially put forward to address the unique structure and challenges of plans such as ours, namely Collectively Bargained Multi-Employer Negotiated Cost Plans which were considered to provide a "Defined Benefit".
 Under the Defined Benefit "umbrella", we were required to adhere to Solvency Funding requirements deemed by many to be inappropriate for plans such as ours.
-Solvency Funding is in place to address situations such as corporate pension plans where there is a danger of a corporate bankruptcy which would require the pension plan to "wind up".
+Solvency Funding is in place to address situations such as corporate pension plans where there is a danger of a corporate bankruptcy that would require the pension plan to "wind up".
 Multi-Employer plans do not face the same challenges as there is virtually no possibility that all the Participating Employers would declare bankruptcy at the same time.
-Changing to the Target Benefit Plan model eliminates the required Solvency Funding requirements under the Act and allows the Plan's funding to be measured on a Going Concern (long term) basis which recognizes that the Plan will continue into the future.
+Changing to the Target Benefit Plan model eliminates the required Solvency Funding requirements under the Act and allows the Plan's funding to be measured on a Going Concern (long term) basis, which recognizes that the Plan will continue into the future.

 Please note, the Teamsters' National Pension Plan is currently fully funded on a Going Concern basis.
 The new Target Benefit structure makes it clear that the pension benefit provided is not "defined" but is a "target".
-If there are funding excesses on a Going Concern basis (above the Act's requirements) the "target benefit" (monthly pension) would be increased, conversely if there are Going Concern funding shortfalls, the "target benefit" would have to be reduced.
+If there are funding excesses on a Going Concern basis (above the Act's requirements) the "target benefit" (monthly pension) would be increased, conversely if there are Going Concern funding shortfalls, the "target benefit" would have to be reduced,

-3. What happens if the Plan continues to stay with the current Plan model as a Defined Benefit Plan?
+3. What happens if the Plan continues to stay with the current Plan regulatory framework designed for single employer Defined Benefit Plans?

-If plans such as ours were to continue under the current model and not convert to a Target Benefit Plan, any Solvency deficit would require a reduction in benefits as the contributions provided are fixed by the collective bargaining structure (the Participating Employers cannot be asked for additional contributions).
-Currently, most plans such as ours have been granted an exemption under the Regulations and do not have to make Solvency payments (meaning a reduction in benefits).
+If plans such as ours were to continue under the current framework and not convert to a Target Benefit Plan, the plan would continue to be subject to overly conservative and inappropriate solvency funding requirements.
+Currently, most multi-employer pension plans such as ours have been granted an exemption under the Regulations and do not have to make Solvency payments.
 This is referred to as a Solvency Moratorium and it will end on December 31, 2017.
 The transition to a Target Benefit Plan properly describes this Plan and eliminates any requirements under the Act that relate to Solvency Funding.
+If the Plan were required to meet these Solvency funding, the benefits payable from the plan would need to be reduced, even though the plan currently has a Going Concern surplus.

-4. What does the term Going Concern mean and how does it relate to the Plan under the Target Benefit Plan model?
+4. What does the term Going Concern mean and how does it relate to the Plan?

-Under the Target Benefit Plan model, the funding of the Plan is evaluated on a Going Concern (long-term horizon) basis.
-The basis of the evaluation on a Going Concern is to pay out all of the liabilities over a long term horizon.
-On the last actuarial valuation, at December 31, 2013, the Plan was 103% funded on a Going Concern basis.
-The Plan's Actuary has estimated the 2016 Going Concern funded status at 110%.
+The funding of the Plan is evaluated on a Going Concern (long-term horizon) basis.
+The basis of the evaluation on a Going Concern is to pay out all of the liabilities over the life time of the Plan - over 50 years in to the future.
+As of the last actuarial valuation, at December 31, 2013, the Plan was 103% funded on a Going Concern basis.
+The Plan's Actuary has estimated the 2016 Going Concern funded status at over 110%.
 While this is positive, the Regulations require additional Funding to be in place before benefit improvements can be made.